Consulting services and MEDDIC

 Tips for success:

-• Work with stakeholders to uncover the underlying issues to get a shared understanding of the challenges.
+• Work with stakeholders to uncover the underlying issues and get a shared understanding of the challenges.

-• Build and document workshop success criteria with your Champion (The C in MEDDIC).
+• Build and document workshop success criteria with your Champion.
+(Champion being the C in MEDDIC.)

 • Spend time upfront to understand the attendees and what is important to the different stakeholders.

-• Confirm commitment to proceed to the next stage, if successful, before you invest expensive resources upfront.
+• If successful, confirm commitment to proceed to the next stage before you invest expensive resources up front.

-So, you have been selected as the preferred bidder and the customer plans to award you the contract and issue the order.
-Time to celebrate!
+So, you have been selected as the preferred bidder, and the customer plans to award you the contract and issue the order.
+It’s time to celebrate!
 Well, not just yet.

-For any services contract, in addition to the core master terms, there will be some form of Statement of Work, Work Order, or Contract Schedule that is specific to the delivery of the project or programme.
+For any services contract, in addition to the core master terms, there will be some form of Statement of Work, Work Order, or Contract Schedule specific to the project or programme delivery.

-Even for relatively small projects this can take weeks and run to multiple pages.
-Where typically the customer procurement, legal and finance teams will drive the negotiation on core terms and pricing, they will engage with internal operational stakeholders to ensure the delivery detail, milestones, commitments, risks etc are captured accurately in the final contractual documentation.
+Even for relatively small projects, this can take weeks and run to multiple pages.
+Where typically, the customer procurement, legal and finance teams will drive the negotiation on core terms and pricing, they will engage with internal operational stakeholders to ensure the delivery detail, milestones, commitments, risks, and so on, are captured accurately in the final contractual documentation.

 Tip - it's never too early to start:

-Start the process as early as you can to get as much of the core content completed in parallel with winning over the decision makers.
-Seek out an operational or project stakeholder to work with so your early drafts are as near-final as possible.
+Start the process as early as possible to complete as much of the core content in parallel with winning over the decision makers.
+Seek an operational or project stakeholder to work with so your early drafts are as near-final as possible.
 Ensure you have a clear Mutual Success Plan with key milestones and owners on all sides to avoid paperwork delays and slippage.

-In summary, qualifying your deal using MEDDIC is not only applicable for software sales.
-With a few adjustments it is equally relevant and valuable for any business - particular professional, consulting or services businesses.
+Qualifying your deal using MEDDIC is not only applicable to software sales.
+As you’ve seen, with a few adjustments, it is equally relevant and valuable for any business, particularly a professional consulting or services business.